earthly/website/blog/_posts/2021-01-07-migrating-from-travis.md

 GHA offers very generous build credits, 20 concurrent build jobs per project and no limit on build time used. &nbsp; If your pipeline can be run in parallel this concurrency can really be a great enabler. &nbsp;The only limitation I was able to find is that the build may last no longer than 6 hours in total.

-If your project is hosted on GitHub, then to me, GHA seems like the best bet right now.
-More details about the open-source plan can [be found here](https://docs.github.com/en/free-pro-team@latest/actions/reference/usage-limits-billing-and-administration).
+If your project is hosted on GitHub and is open source then the [GHA open source plan](https://docs.github.com/en/free-pro-team@latest/actions/reference/usage-limits-billing-and-administration) seems like the best bet right now.

 ### Summary of Open Source Plans